James Ratcliffe

 About Me

-Former chemical engineer James Ratcliffe is the founder, chairman and majority owner of $68 billion (2022 revenue) chemical powerhouse Ineos Group.
+James Ratcliffe is the founder, chairman and majority owner of chemical powerhouse Ineos Group.
 The London-based conglomerate produces everything from synthetic oils and plastics to solvents used to make insulin and antibiotics.
 It's become one of the U.K. shale sector's largest players.
 Its 600-foot "Dragon Ships" were the first to transport U.S. shale gas into Europe.
-Ratcliffe mortgaged his house in 1992 to lead the buyout of a BP chemicals business; 6 years later, he bought a plant from that firm to form Ineos.
+Ratcliffe, a former chemical engineer, mortgaged his house in 1992 to lead the buyout of a BP chemicals business; 6 years later, he bought a plant from that firm to form Ineos.
 Ineos acquired two chemicals businesses from BP in 2021 for $5 billion.
 It formed petrochemical JVs with Sinopec worth more than $7 billion in 2022.
 In 2023, Ineos acquired $1.4 billion of U.S. onshore oil and gas assets from Chesapeake Energy.
-Ratcliffe acquired a 28% stake in British soccer club Manchester United for $1.5 billion over two months ending in early 2024.
+Ineos also acquired a stake in British soccer club Manchester United for $1.5 billion.

 About Images